Religious Education

 • Confirmation – Year 6

-At St Vincent de Paul we pride ourselves on giving to people who are most in need.
-As Jesus has taught us to ‘Love one another as I have loved you’, we too, look for ways to live out his message through our social justice work.
+At St. Vincent de Paul we pride ourselves on giving to people who are most in need.
+As Jesus has taught us to ‘Love one another as I have loved you’, we too, look for ways to live out His message through our social justice work.
 As a school, we are led by the Year 6 Mini Vinnie’s Social Justice Group, who are involved in a number of initiatives to give back to the local and global community.
-The Mini Vinnies group organise events such as the Lenten Appeal, the Winter Appeal and Christmas Appeal, as well as the Columban Mission Walkathon.
+The Mini Vinnies group organise events such as the Lenten Appeal, the Winter Appeal and Christmas Appeal, as well as the Columban Mission Walkathon and also supporting Catholic Mission.